Fentanyl: Enforcement

 Beginning in 2015, Canada has seen several fentanyl overdoses.
 Authorities suspected that the drug was being imported from Asia to the western coast by organized crime groups in powder form and being pressed into pseudo-OxyContin tablets.
 Traces of the drug have also been found in other recreational drugs, including cocaine, MDMA, and heroin.
 The drug has been implicated in the deaths of people from all walks of life—from homeless individuals to professionals—including teens and young parents.
 Because of the rising deaths across the country, especially in British Columbia where 1,716 deaths were reported in 2020 and 1,782 from January to October 2021, Health Canada is putting a rush on a review of the prescription-only status of naloxone in an effort to combat overdoses of the drug.
 In 2018, Global News reported allegations that diplomatic tensions between Canada and China hindered cooperation to seize imports, with Beijing being accused of inaction.

 Fentanyl has been discovered for sale in illicit markets in Australia in 2017 and in New Zealand in 2018.
 In response, New Zealand experts called for wider availability of naloxone.

 In May 2019, China regulated the entire class of fentanyl-type drugs and two fentanyl precursors.
-Nevertheless, it remains the principal origin of fentanyl in the United States: Mexican cartels source fentanyl precursors from Chinese suppliers such as Yuancheng Group, which are finished in Mexico and smuggled to the United States.
-Following the 2022 visit by Nancy Pelosi to Taiwan, China halted cooperation with the United States on combatting drug trafficking.
-Bilateral talks on fentanyl later resumed in San Francisco in 2023 when then U.S. President Joe Biden and CCP General Secretary Xi Jinping met.
-In the past several months before February 2025, China had also began scheduling fentanyl precursors that are internationally banned, aligning with efforts to restrict the flow of chemicals used in fentanyl production as well as the drug itself.
-These actions are intended to strengthen efforts to curb drug trafficking and disrupt the supply chain more effectively.
+Nevertheless, it remains the principal origin of fentanyl in the United States: Mexican cartels source fentanyl precursors from Chinese suppliers such as Yuancheng Group, which are finished in Mexico and smuggled to the United States.In the past several months before February 2025, China began scheduling fentanyl precursors that are internationally banned.
 In February 2025, US president Trump imposed a 10% tariff on Chinese imports, claiming the move as a way "to pressure China into taking action on fentanyl" but experts have expressed concern that these tariffs could reverse the progress made under the Biden administration and weaken the international cooperation necessary to combat global drug trafficking.

 India has also emerged as a source of fentanyl and fentanyl precursors, where Mexican cartels have already developed networks for the import of synthetic drugs.
 It is possible that fentanyl and precursor production may disperse to other countries, such as Nigeria, South Africa, Indonesia, Myanmar, and the Netherlands.